-From a continental perspective, 50.8% of China’s total exports by value in 2015 were delivered to other Asian trade partners.
+From a continental perspective, half (49.8%) of China’s total exports by value in 2016 were delivered to other Asian trade partners.

-At 4.8%, a much smaller portion of Chinese exports were bought by African importers.
+At 4.4%, a much smaller portion of Chinese exports were bought by importers in Africa.

 China’s Top Trading Partners

-Below is a list showcasing 15 of China’s top trading partners in terms of export sales.
-That is, these countries imported the most Chinese shipments by dollar value during 2015.
+Below is a list highlighting 15 of China’s top trading partners in terms of export sales.
+That is, these countries imported the most Chinese shipments by dollar value during 2016.
 Also shown is each import country’s percentage of total Chinese exports.

 As defined by Investopedia, a country whose total value of all imported goods is higher than its value of all exports is said to have a negative trade balance or deficit.